-Hazelnut flour is an alternative to wheat flour that is especially attractive for people who want to avoid gluten.
+Hazelnut flour is an alternative to wheat flour that is especially attractive to people who want to avoid gluten.
 It brings a rich, nutty flavor to savory and sweet dishes.
-If you cannot find it and need some right away — it’s not a widely available ingredient — there are several alternatives that can provide similar benefits.
+If you cannot find it and need some right away – it’s not a widely available ingredient in stores – several alternatives can provide similar benefits.
 Consider the hazelnut flour substitutes below.

 Your best bet: Almond flour

 Almond flour is a gluten-free nut flour, just like hazelnut flour.
 It is made from almonds that have been blanched and ground finely.
 It is richly flavorful with a strong and nutty aroma, much like what you would get from hazelnut flour.
 Like hazelnut flour, it is a good source of fiber and vitamin E. Almond flour can also add texture to baked goods.

 You can swap almond flour into any recipe that requires hazelnut flour.
 It works as a 1:1 substitute.
 It is an especially good option for cookies and pie crusts, but if you are making a cake, you may need to combine it with wheat, quinoa, or cassava flour to get structure in some applications.

 Chestnuts are rich in carbohydrates.
 As a result, chestnut flour has more carbohydrates than any other nut flour.
 Like hazelnut flour, chestnut flour’s flavor is sweet as well as intensely nutty, and it also gives food items a rich flavor.
 Both hazelnut flour and chestnut flour are widely used in Italian baking.

 Chestnuts have an impressive nutritional profile, and chestnut flour is rich in many of the same vitamins and minerals that hazelnut flour provides.
 Chestnut flour has a couple of downsides in that 1) it is seasonal and is not usually made in large batches, and 2) it is low in protein.